fmmmlee/Classfindr/README.md

 ## Current ToDo
 - Add writing to a local database instead of DynamoDB
-- Write functions to read from DynamoDB
+- Write functions to read from DynamoDB/local database
 - Add config file to direct whether to write to local or AWS
-- Auto-create missing duplicate-checking files if not present
 - Overhaul document parser; it's wildly overcomplicated for what it needs to do
 - Implement BatchWriteItem
 - Possibly spin more threads off of update_thread to more quickly upload the data